How long does it take to get a CDL?

 - Requirement: Mandatory for most commercial motor vehicles (since December 2017)

-- Purpose: Automatically track HOS compliance, eliminate paper logs
+- Purpose: Automatically track HOS compliance and eliminate paper logs

-- Exempt: Vehicles manufactured before 2000, short-haul operations, certain agriculture vehicles
+- Exempt Vehicles: Vehicles manufactured before 2000, short-haul operations, certain agriculture vehicles

 - Cost: $300 - $1,000+ per device (usually paid by carrier)